 For indoor plants, you can stop aphids by mixing up essential oil sprays which can be sprayed onto pots and onto the soil.
 The sprays will deter aphids as well as other pests from settling on your plants, and add floral fragrance to the house.

-I generally use lavender essential oil because it smells nice, but it’s pretty potent and you should avoid spraying it directly onto foliage.
+I generally use peppermint essential oil because it smells nice, but it’s pretty potent and you should avoid spraying it directly onto foliage.

 How to Get Rid of Aphids